babylonchain/babylonchain.github.io/docs/modules/epoching.md

 Upon each wrapped message, the epoching module performs basic sanity checks, then enqueue the message to the message queue.
 When the epoch ends, the epoching module will unwrap the queued messages and forward them to the staking module.
 Consequently, the staking module receives and handles staking-related messages, thus performs validator set updates, at the end of each epoch.

+### Bitcoin-assisted unbonding

+Bitcoin-assisted unbonding is the mechanism that an unbonding validator or delegation becomes unbonded only when the block containing the associated unbonding request is checkpointed by Bitcoin.
+The mechanism is necessary for achieving slashable safety where a validator has to be slashed if performing a safety attack.

+Babylon implements the Bitcoin-assisted unbonding mechanism by invoking the staking module upon an epoch becomes checkpointed.
+Specifically, the staking module's `ApplyMatureUnbondings` is responsible for identifying and unbonding mature validators and delegations that have been unbonding for 21 days, and is invoked upon every block.
+Babylon has disabled the invocation of `ApplyMatureUnbondings` per block, and implements the state management for epochs.
+Upon an epoch becomes finalized, the epoching module will invoke `ApplyMatureUnbondings` to unbond all unbonding validators and delegations before the end of this epoch.